albertious/mario_clouds_xls/README.md

 I did this as an exercise while experimenting with the production of genrative landscapes in xls files - and using spreadsheets to produce terrain maps.
 Don't ask.
 But I think Super Mario Clouds could function as a sort of 'Hello World' when testing low res or older formats.
 For instance, I am writing BASIC for the Acorn Electron (1983 home computer with 20 kilobytes of ram) and to learn how best to load and animate sprites, this simple clouds-sky-movement format is actually perfect to do a proof of concept, before committing to to tape cassette. :)

 ## Google sheets settings only allow recalculation updates to happen every hour or every minute.
-So that version is slow as heck!
+So this version is slow as heck!

 The OpenOffice xls version is broken, so i didn't upload that, but that doesn't have the same recalculation limits.
 When i fix that I will check it works on LibreOffice too.
 I'm never buying Microsoft Excel so you can do that bad stuff yourself.